-John Adams is one of the most notable patriots from Massachusetts during the American Revolution.
+John Adams is one of the most notable patriots from Boston, Massachusetts during the American Revolution.

 A Harvard-educated lawyer, farmer and U.S. ambassador, he later became the second President of the United States after serving as George Washington’s Vice President.